The Hansen Music Fellowship

 Picture of Kamryn McCrory

-Kamryn McCrory is a cellist majoring in Music Education at Bowling Green State University, studying with Dr. Brian Snow, DMA.
+Kamryn McCrory is a cellist who studied in Music Education at Bowling Green State University under Dr. Brian Snow, DMA.
 Originally from Cleveland, Ohio, Kamryn has participated in and been a valued member of numerous music-oriented programs.
 In 2018, Kamryn was offered a position in the Cleveland Orchestra Youth Orchestra with whom she toured Europe upon graduation.
 Recently, Kamryn has professionally recorded and performed American composer Augusta Reed Thomas’s Rainbow Bridge to Paradise for Solo Violoncello for BGSU’s New Music Festival in October 2020.
 She has also performed and worked with many members of The Cleveland Orchestra such as cellists Brian Thornton, David Alan Harrell, Richard Weiss, Tanya Ell, and violinists and pianist Isabel Trautwein and Carolyn Warner.
 After graduation, Kamryn hopes to teach K-8 instrumental strings and conduct her own beginning string orchestra.

 Hansen Fellow Experiences